joelguittet/meta-chip-examples/meta-chip-example-java/README.md

 --

 The following images are available:
-* chip-image-example-java: image with JAVA and Hello World application to test the installation.
+* chip-image-example-java-helloworld: image with JAVA and Hello World application to test the installation.

 The wanted image is chosen during the build with bitbake command.